trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

             </Box>
 ```

-Finally, your imports at beginning of the file should be like this :
+Finally, your imports at beginning of the file should be like this:

 ```typescript
     import SwipeableViews from "react-swipeable-views";